Access4all/adg/CONTRIBUTING.md

 Our branching strategy is the following:

-- `production` is the Production branch and reflects the state of the Live website
-- `master` is the default branch and the one used for current development.
+- `main` is the production branch and auto-deployed to https://accessibility-developer-guide.com.
 Any feature/bugfix starts from it and is merged back to it once approved.
-Single commits can still be cherry-picked into `production` if needed
 - a `feature/meaningful-short-description` branch is created whenever a new feature is started
 - a `bugfix/meaningful-short-description` branch is created whenever a new bugfix is started

-### Production deployment

-- a Production deployment is triggered by merging `master` into `production`
-- before merging, a proper tag, based on the [semantic versioning](https://semver.org/), is created

-This allows to quickly revert a broken deployment.

 ### Feature/bugfix testing deployment